-The Decker Student Health Services Center, located in the Health Service building, is open Monday through Friday, from 8:00 a.m. to 4:45 p.m., when classes are in session; summer and holiday hours vary.
-The clinic is staffed by physicians, including a part-time psychiatrist, nurse practitioners, registered professional nurses, and an HIV test counselor.
-Walk-in services are available from 8:00 a.m. to 11:00 a.m. with scheduled appointments in the afternoon.
+The Decker Student Health Services Center, located in the Health Services building, is open Monday through Friday, from 8 a.m. to 4:45 p.m., when classes are in session; summer and holiday hours vary.
+The clinic is staffed by physicians, including a part-time psychiatrist, nurse practitioners, and registered professional nurses.
+Walk-in services are available from 8 a.m. to 11 a.m., with scheduled appointments in the afternoon.
 Urgent care needs are evaluated throughout the day.
 The Decker Student Health Services Center does not have an inpatient (overnight) service.
 Emergency medical care is provided by a student-run ambulance service 24 hours per day, seven days each week, year round.

 The Decker Student Health Services Center does not routinely issue medical excuses for missed classes, exams, papers and other academic assignments.
 Students are encouraged to make individual arrangements with their instructors when illness interferes with coursework.
 Students may sign release-of-information forms to allow the Decker Student Health Services Center staff to discuss their medical problems with their instructors, should the instructor choose to phone the clinic.